-The setting parameters I{Set} and IO{Set} control the pick-up and the activation of the current-dependent CBFP function.
+The setting parameters $I{set}$ and $IO{set}$ control the pick-up and the activation of the current-dependent CBFP function.
 They define the minimum allowed measured current before action from the function.
-The function constantly calculates the ratio between the I{Set} or the IO{Set} and the measured magnitude (I_m) for each of the three phases and the selected residual current input.
-The reset ratio of 97 % is built into the function and is always relative to the I{Set} value.
+The function constantly calculates the ratio between the $I{set}$ or the $IO{set}$ and the measured magnitude $(I_m)$ for each of the three phases and the selected residual current input.
+The reset ratio of 97 % is built into the function and is always relative to the $I{set}$ value.
 The setting value is common for all measured phases.
-When the I_m exceeds the I{Set} value (in single, dual or all phases) it triggers the pick-up operation of the function.
+When the $I_m$ exceeds the $I{set}$ value (in single, dual or all phases) it triggers the pick-up operation of the function.

-Setting group selection controls the operating characteristics of the function, i.e. the user or user-defined logic can change function parameters while the function is running.
+Setting group selection controls the operating characteristics of the function, i.e. the user or userdefined logic can change function parameters while the function is running.

 Table.
-4.4.8 - 98.
+4.4.8 - 99.
 Operating mode and input signals selection.

 Name Range Step Default Description lOInput Not in useI01I02I0Calc - Not in use Selects the residual current monitoring source, which can be either from the two separate residual measurements (I01 and I02) or from the phase current's calculated residual current.
-Actmode Current only DO only Signals only Current and DO Current and signals Current or Signals Current or Signals Signals and DO Signals or DO Current or DO Current or DO Current or DO Signals or DO Current or DO or signals Current and DO and Signals - Current only Selects the operating mode.
+Actmode Current only DO only Signals only Current and DO Current and signals Current or Signals Signals and DO Signals or DO Current or DO Current or signals Current or Signals and DO Current or DO or Signals Current or DO or Signals Current and DO and Signals - Current only Selects the operating mode.
 The mode can be dependent on current measurement, binary signal status, output relay status ("DO"), or a combination of the three.

-Name Range Step Default Description I {set} 0.0140.00×I n 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
+Name Range Step Default Description I set 0.0140.00×I n 0.01×I n 0.20×I n The pick-up threshold for the phase current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.
-I0 {set} 0.00540.000×In 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
+I0 set 0.00540.000×I n 0.001×I n 1.200×I n The pick-up threshold for the residual current measurement.
 This setting limit defines the upper limit for the phase current pick-up element.